-Kangerlussuaq Fjord is totally navigable.
-There is a seaport at Kangerlussuaq, 20 kilometers west of Kangerlussuaq Airport.
-It's fairly shallow and suitable for small vessels only, mainly used by supply ships of Royal Arctic Line, and unusable in winter.
-Cruise vessels, such as Norway's Hurtigruten ships, navigate the fjord, anchoring outside port.
-Kangerlussuaq area is home to the most diverse terrestrial fauna in Greenland, including caribou, gyrfalcons and muskoxen.
-The economy of the settlement and population of around 500 is almost entirely reliant on its airport and tourist industry.
+Kangerlussuaq Fjord is navigable (excepting during winter).
+The seaport Kangerlussuaq is approx 20 km (12 mi) west of Kangerlussuaq Airport.
+The port is fairly shallow (suitable for smaller-sized vessels only) and mainly used by supply ships of Royal Arctic Line (state-owned freight company).
+Cruise vessels, such as Hurtigruten ships, navigate the fjord, anchoring at sea (outside the port).
+The area is home to Greenland's most diverse terrestrial fauna, including caribou, gyrfalcons and muskoxen.
+The local economy is almost entirely based on airport shipping and tourism.

 Port Kangerlussuaq cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Kangerlussuaq, Greenland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |4 September, 2020|